It is an increase in the size of individual cells.

 Cell size is regulated by nutrients and environmental signals and involves several signal transduction pathways that are being unraveled.

-While the consequences of hypertrophy can be benign in the short term and simply reflect a physiological response to an increased demand on a tissue for its specialized function.
+While the consequences of hypertrophy can be benign in the short term and reflect a physiological response to increased demand on a tissue for its specialized function.

 There are situations in which the increased mass of organelles exceeds physiological limits and induces dysfunction of hypertrophied tissue.

-Examples of “pathologic” hypertrophy in response to a toxic stimulus abound in toxicologic pathology.
+In response to a toxic stimulus, examples of “pathologic” hypertrophy abound in toxicologic pathology.

 For example, the tremendous hypertrophy of the smooth endoplasmic reticulum in the hepatocytes of individuals treated for long periods with phenobarbital or other anticonvulsant drugs.